marissaorea/Front-end-Projects-/README.md

-# The purpose for this repository is to store all my projects relating to HTML, CSS & Javascript.
+# The purpose for this repository is to store all my projects & exercises relating to HTML, CSS & Javascript.